mootools/mootools-core/Docs/Request/Request.md

 ### Properties:

 * running  - (*boolean*) True if the request is running.
-* response - (*object*) Object with text and xml as keys.
+* response - (*object*) Object with text and XML as keys.
 You can access this property in the onSuccess event.

 ### Returns: